mjmeyer/JBoss-AS7-Memory-Probe/readme.md

 You can copy the downloadable .war file to your JBOSS_HOME/standalone/deployments directory and then navigate to: http://localhost:8080/jbas7MemoryProbe

-If you wish to build & deploy from source using Maven 3
+Or, if you wish to build & deploy from source using Maven 3 goals.
 	mvn package
 	mvn jboss-as:deploy